RTE.default.contentCSS is broken in Frontend

 In the backend this is working correctly.

 However, if the RTE is opened from the frontend, then this does not work.
 The RTE then tries to get the CSS file from a wrong URL.

 It seems like the path calculation in rtehtmlarea/Classes/Form/Element/RichTextElement.php, function getContentCssFileNames() does not work correctly.

-#4 Updated by Andreas Allacher over 3 years ago
+#4 Updated by Andreas Allacher almost 4 years ago

 In that regard there are some small differences regarding frontend / frontend editing check in RteHtmlAreaApi and RichTextElement.

 There are some methods that basically also do the same, maybe the should be moved in a utility?

 e.g. there is a isFrontendEditing check method in both that does the same.

 And there is also differences in those two. getfullFilename checks in RteHtmlAreaApi regarding isFrontend() || isFrontendEditing().

 Also the check in writeTemporaryFile has been improved in RtehtmlAreaApi.